GameServerManagers/LinuxGSM-Docs/FastDL.md

 **a)** Make a new virtual host pointing to /home/youruser/public_html, using a domain or subdomain

 Note : Apache2's mod "userdir" is a clever way if your server will run many game servers.
-Make it so that every "www" folder from every user has its website, which will be accessible with an address like http://yourwebsite.ltd/~username
+Make it so that every "public_html" folder from every user has its website, which will be accessible with an address like http://yourwebsite.ltd/~username

 **b)** Go to step 3